U.S. To End Most Federal COVID-19 Vaccine Mandates Next Week - UrduPoint

 U.S. To End Most Federal COVID-19 Vaccine Mandates Next Week

-LOS ANGELES, May 2 (UrduPoint / Pakistan Point News - 2nd May, 2023 ) --:The Biden administration will end most of the remaining Federal COVID-19 vaccine requirements next week, the White House said Monday.
+LOS ANGELES, May 3 (UrduPoint / Pakistan Point News - 3rd May, 2023 ) --::The Biden administration will end most of the remaining Federal COVID-19 vaccine requirements next week, the White House said Monday.

 The United States will lift its requirements that most international travelers, federal workers and contractors, healthcare workers and Head Start educators be vaccinated against the coronavirus starting May 11, when the country's coronavirus public health emergency ends.